Kruzity/CourseProject/README.md

 - Entity Framework
 - SQL

-<b>To run the project correctly, you need to use the SQL script "CourseDBScript.sql" to get started<b>
+To run the project correctly, you need to use the SQL script "CourseDBScript.sql" to get started

 To enter in server application login details: admin, admin To enter is user application login details: test, test